UNC-Libraries/SCTS-Documentation/Style Guide.md

 We strive to write ethical and inclusive abstracts that de-center whiteness and give voice to those historically left out of our description.
 In the context of antebellum collections held at UNC, this includes calling out the names of enslaved individuals whenever possible, refraining from valorizing biographical notes for collection creators, and clearly connecting family and plantation names with slavery.
 We do this to present history accurately, to add new access points for researchers, and to make our collection description more inclusive by emphasizing the lives and lived experiences of those documented in UNC’s collections.

-We follow the A4BLiP voice and style guidelines (outlined above under “Ethical and inclusive description”) and consult our internal [Principles for Ethical Description](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Principles%20for%20Ethical%20Description%20in%20Special%20Collections%20Technical%20Services.md), recommendations for abstract [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md), and recommendations for describing racial and ethnic identities (listed in the “PersNames, CorpNames, Racial and ethnic identities, GeogNames, Titles, Dates, Numbers” section below). [link]).
+We follow the [A4BLiP voice and style guidelines](https://archivesforblacklives.files.wordpress.com/2019/10/ardr_final.pdf) (outlined above under [“Ethical and inclusive description”](####ethical-and-inclusive-description)) and consult our internal [Principles for Ethical Description](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Principles%20for%20Ethical%20Description%20in%20Special%20Collections%20Technical%20Services.md), recommendations for abstract [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md), and recommendations for describing racial and ethnic identities (listed in the “PersNames, CorpNames, Racial and ethnic identities, GeogNames, Titles, Dates, Numbers” section below). [link]).

 It is important to note that our recommendations and practice of using conscious language and ethical description extends well beyond the abstract.
 We try to embed conscious language and ethical description into all facets of our finding aid, but we emphasize these practices in relation to the abstract since this is the primary and often the first point of entry for many researchers.

 ## Abstracts and Collection Overviews for Multi-Series Collections

-**A good way to write the abstract and collection overview:** This is not the only way to write a good collection overview and abstract, but it usually works pretty well.
-You may want to ask for guidance on how to do this the first time you give it a try.
-And see below for what to do when there's only one series.

-- Copy all your series descriptions into the collection overview area of the finding aid

-- Edit the descriptions, retaining only the truly significant content (always a judgment call), and using conscious language, to create a collection overview.
+**A good way to write the abstract and collection overview:**

+- Create a collection overview that concisely answers who, what, where, and when about the collection.

 - Copy the collection overview into the abstract area `(<abstract encodinganalog="520">)`.
-Omit all internal tagging except `<title>` and `<emph>`

 - Edit the abstract so that it's as concise as possible

 - You may include brief biographical/historical information to provide context for the collection but it is no longer required
-(we no longer have this tag in the finding aid: `<abstract encodinganalog="545">`; if you come across these tags in an existing finding aid, you can remove them, with the option of adding it to the `<abstract encodinganalog="520">` in brief form)
+(we no longer have this tag in the finding aid: `<abstract encodinganalog="545">`; if you come across these tags in an existing finding aid, you can remove them, with the option of adding the biographical information to the `<abstract encodinganalog="520">` in brief form)

 - Review the abstract to make sure that the necessary access points (online catalog headings) can be grounded in it

-## Abstracts and Collection Overviews for One-Series Collections

-If you use the method above to write abstracts and collection overviews when there's just one series, you wind up with pretty much the same description three times in the finding aid (once in the series description, once in the collection overview, and once in the `<abstract encodinganalog="520">`.
-This is overkill.
-If you have only one series, write its description as the collection overview.
-Use the collection overview as the `<abstract encodinganalog="520">` (with editing as needed).
-At the series level, you may either omit the `<scopecontent>` note entirely or use it for information that's not appropriate for the collection overview or abstract.

 ## `<Bioghist>` versus `<Scopecontent>`